 MOULD ON YOUR MEZZE BOARDS

-A lot of us will be preparing mezze boards this Christmas and it's important to really understand the ingredients on your pickle and preserve jars.
+Many of us will be preparing mezze boards this Christmas, and it's essential to thoroughly understand the ingredients in your pickle and preserve jars.

-Citric acid naturally occurs in fruits and vegetables, however, it is important to make note that this is NOT the same as the citric acid found commonly on jars of pickled and preserved food jars.
+Citric acid naturally occurs in fruits and vegetables; however, it is important to note that this is not the same as the citric acid commonly found in jars of pickled and preserved foods.

 The citric acid (330) found within foods is the manufactured citric acid (MCA).

-So, a question that needs to be answered is how is MCA made and why have they taken something so natural and turned it into a manufactured product?
+A question that needs to be answered is how MCA is made and why they have taken something so natural and turned it into a manufactured product.

 According to a toxicology report by Sweis & Cressey (2018), “99% of the world's production of MCA has been carried out using the fungus aspergillus niger since 1919.”

-Aspergillus niger is a type of mold used to prevent spoilage in foods.
+Aspergillus niger is a type of mould used to prevent food spoilage.

 - Skin lesions